 The define phase is about defining what will be delivered and setting out how the platform will be integrated and implemented.

-At this point, the Connect Layer and app store (Apple/Google) accounts details should be up and ready for the kickoff.
+At this point, the API access to integrating systems (or Connect Layer if no APIs possible) and App store (Apple/Google) accounts details should be up and ready for the kickoff.

 The campusM kickoff is a key component in the define stage.
 During this interactive workshop (which may be done remotely or on-site at Ex Libris' discretion), Ex Libris will work with the customer to review the implementation's integration scope and pre-requisites and review the timeframes and tasks for the implementation in detail.
 This two-way process is designed to ensure there is a shared understanding about how campusM will be implemented and the work required by each party.